tanb33r/tech-job-preparation-bd/docs/sqa/resume-building.md

 ## Introduction

 Your resume is your first impression with potential employers.
-In the competitive tech industry, having an ATS-friendly resume that stands out is crucial for landing interviews.
+In the competitive tech industry, having an ATS-friendly resume is crucial for landing interviews.
 This comprehensive guide will help you create a resume that gets noticed.

 ## Resume Templates
 I recommend this [template](https://www.overleaf.com/latex/templates/rendercv-sb2nov-theme/gdspgtsnfncm), it's most popular and clean, clear template.